vuiseng9/megatron-tutorials/README.md

 Which axis of parallelism should we scale first?
 Why am I getting out-of-memory (OOM) all the time?
 Okay, it’s finally running… but is it even correct? is the performance as expected?*

 This tutorial series is written to address those pain points.
 It provides a set of curated, ready-to-run (hack) experiments designed to reduce the friction of getting started with Megatron-LM.
-Each tutorial explains the core concept succinctly, isolates and ablates one parallelism strategy at a time, and, wherever possible, aligns with the main paper to reproduce empirical scaling trends reported to verify both correctness and understanding.
+Each tutorial explains the core concept succinctly, ablates one parallelism strategy at a time, and, wherever possible, we align with the main paper to reproduce the reported empirical scaling trends to verify correctness and understanding.

 All experiments are designed to run on a single node with 8×H100 80 GB GPUs.
-Performance and memory metrics are meticulously tabulated for your own cross-reference and verification.The goal is to make Megatron-LM more accessible, reproducible, and tinker-friendly.
+Performance and memory metrics are meticulously tabulated for your own cross-reference and verification.
+The ***goal*** is to *make Megatron-LM more accessible, reproducible, and tinker-friendly*.
+Let's get started!

 Explore:

 * [Data Parallelism & ZeRO-2](./01-dp-zero2.md): Scaling Up Batch and Model Size with Sublinear Memory Growth.
-* [Tensor Parallelism](./02-tp-sp.md): Intra-layer Parameter Sharding for Larger Models, per Paper’s Strong and Weak Scaling.
+* [Tensor Parallelism](./02-tp-sp.md): Intra-layer Parameter Sharding for Larger Models, per paper's Strong and Weak Scaling.
 * [Sequence Parallelism](./02-tp-sp.md#sequence-parallelism): Turns Activation Duplication into Partitions, Bypassing Recomputation.
 * [Context Parallelism](./03-cp.md): Extending Sequence Parallelism to Attention and Variants in Megatron.
 * [(Virtual) Pipeline Parallelism](./04-pp-vpp.md): Inter-layer Model Sharding, Scheduling, and Layer Interleaving for Reduced Bubbles.